 - Payment by credit card, debit card, Western Union, cash, or cheque.

 - Deposit required to reserve your place: $300.
-To reserve, please send an email to email@example.com.
-Note: Being on the Interest list is not the same as being registered—which requires a deposit.
+To reserve, please send an email to firstname.lastname@example.org.
+Note: Being on the Interest list is not the same as being registered—this requires a deposit.

 - Cancellation policy (click for terms)